Vaccines and cancer screening

 Vaccination is an important part of protecting yourself if you are at increased risk from COVID-19.

-The vaccines are normally given seasonally, but some people with a severely weakened immune system may need additional protection at other times.
+The vaccines are normally given in autumn/winter and then spring every year.
+Some people with a severely weakened immune system may need additional protection at other times.
 Your specialist or GP will assess if you or your child (aged six months or over) needs a vaccine.

 Find out about the COVID-19 vaccine on the NHS website.